Niverton/zsh-bumblebee-plugin/README.md

 # Bumblebee zsh plugin

 Simple plugin to prepend the current command with 'optirun'.
-The default keybind is Ctrl-Tab.
+The default keybind is Ctrl-Z.